ela-ine/intro-to-VR-ShootHoops/README.md

-# intro-to-virtual-reality
+# Basketball Game

-Our class learned the basics of coding for VR through using Unity and C#.
-We made a few games and a final project.
+In this project, I learned the basics of C# in Unity, like using Instantiate and transform, and how Unity as a program functions.
+The finished product spawns targets for the user, and within a certain time limit, the user attempts to hit as many targets as possible with spawned basketballs.